Skip navigation

 Duo's WordPress plugin enables two-factor authentication for WordPress logins, complete with inline self-service enrollment and Duo Prompt.
 The code is open-source and available on GitHub.

-Support for the traditional Duo Prompt experience and Duo Prompt delivery via iframe ended on March 30, 2024.
+Extended support for the traditional Duo Prompt experience and Duo Prompt delivery via iframe for WordPress ended on September 30, 2024.

 See the update instructions for WordPress to update an existing deployment of the iframe-based WordPress software to the latest release.
 Authenticating once with the updated Duo software is a required step before you can enable the Duo Universal Prompt for your existing WordPress application.